Hex Rally

 Holding a red candle at the 2011 hex rally in front of the tower and Texas flag.

-Hex Rally (sometimes Texas Hex) was a pep rally at The University of Texas at Austin that occurred in the week before the annual football game between the Texas Longhorns and their in-state rivals, the Texas A&M Aggies.
+Hex Rally (sometimes Texas Hex) is a pep rally at The University of Texas at Austin that occurs in the week before the annual football game between the Texas Longhorns and their in-state rivals, the Texas A&M Aggies.

 History

 The Hex Rally traces its origins to 1941.
 Having lost the previous seven away games at Texas A&M, a group of worried UT students sought the advice of a local fortune teller, Mozzelle "Madame Augusta" Hipple.

 Hipple told the students to burn red candles the week before the game against A&M. The red symbolized challenge and opposition.
 In response, store owners, dorm residents, and other UT supporters around Austin burned red candles ceaselessly.
 That Thanksgiving, the Texas Longhorns snapped A&M's home winning streak with a 23–0 win.

 The rally has been held annually, except in 2002 after the death of Texas A&M football player Brandon Fails, and 1999 when the rally's tone was altered in response to the tragedy of the Aggie bonfire collapse; organizers extended an invitation to all Aggies and their friends to the event, which was dubbed a "Unity Gathering."
 Instead of red candles, participants lit white candles in memory of the fallen Aggies.

-After UT's last game against Texas A&M in 2011, attendance quickly declined in following years until UT's athletic department finally discontinued participation in the event.
+As of 2025, UT and the "Texas Hexes" have continued the Hex Rally tradition, per the Daily Texan.
 The Texas Fight Rally, held the week before UT's annual game with the Oklahoma Sooners, remains as UT's primary annual football pep rally.